S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Results

 \subsection{Performance evaluation}

-\header{Overview} In this section, we put the identified architectures \textit{S4Sleep(ts)} and \textit{S4Sleep(spec)} to a test.
-First, we evaluate the identified optimal model architectures for multi-channel and single-channel input on the SEDF(full) test set.
-Second, we also provide results on the smaller SEDF20 subset, which is one of the most widely used benchmark dataset for sleep staging.
-Finally, as the whole analysis so far concentrated on SEDF, we aim to demonstrate that the identified architectures also generalize to other (large-scale) datasets after retraining.
-To this end, we trained and evaluated the same model architectures with identical hyperparameters (except for the learning rate, which was determined using the learning rate finder as described above).
+\header{Overview} In this section, the identified architectures \textit{S4Sleep(ts)} and \textit{S4Sleep(spec)} are put to the test.
+First, this study evaluates the identified optimal model architectures for multi-channel and single-channel input on the SEDF(full) test set.
+Second, this study also presents results on the smaller SEDF20 subset, which is one of the most widely used benchmark datasets for sleep staging.
+Finally, as the whole analysis so far has focused on SEDF, this study aimed to demonstrate that the identified architectures also generalize to other datasets after retraining.
+To this end, the authors trained and evaluated the same model architectures with identical hyperparameters (with the exception of the learning rate, which was determined using the learning rate finder as described above) on the SHHS1 and MASS-SS3 datasets.

-\header{Performance on SEDF(full)} The results achieved on SEDF(full) are summarized in Table~\ref{tab:mainresult}.
-As a general observation, the proposed S4Sleep methods represent the best-performing methods in both the single-channel and multi-channel categories.
-Surprisingly, however, the time series-based \textit{S4Sleep(ts)} performs best in the single-channel case, while the spectrogram-based \textit{S4Sleep(spec)} excels in the multi-channel case.
-As an interesting observation, \textit{S4Sleep(spec)} does not show a competitive score in comparison to \textit{S4Sleep(ts)} in the single-channel case, while it still performs on par with literature approaches within statistical error bars.
-Disregarding the fact that literature approaches differ slightly in sample selection, splits and score evaluation methods and assuming that the scores of the literature approaches are subject to similar statistical and systematic errors as the proposed models, the proposed respective best-performing models outperform all literature approaches in a statistically significant manner.
+\header{Performance on SEDF(full)} The results obtained on SEDF(full) are summarized in Table~\ref{tab:mainresult_sedf}.
+As a general observation, the proposed S4Sleep methods represent the best-performing methods in both the single-channel and multi-channel categories. \textit{S4Sleep(spec)} and \textit{S4Sleep(ts)} perform comparably within statistical error bars.
+Although literature approaches differ slightly in sample selection, splits and score evaluation methods, assuming that the scores of these approaches are subject to similar statistical and systematic errors as the proposed models, the proposed models outperform all literature approaches in a statistically significant manner.